Analysis | The strain of a seasonal flu pandemic — but every month

 Another measure of the toll of flu seasons is in deaths.
 Each year, there’s a certain level of death expected from influenza and pneumonia that rises and falls with the seasons.
 In bad flu seasons, like the 2017-2018 one, the level of deaths from flu and pneumonia surges well above that expectation.

-But then we include deaths from covid-19.
+But then we include covid-19 deaths.

 Again, the toll is not just well above the expected level, but it has been above that level consistently for two years.
 In the 2017-2018 flu season, just over 133,000 deaths from flu and pneumonia were recorded.
 That’s fewer deaths than we’ve seen in the past two months from flu, pneumonia and covid-19.